Parallels in the symbolism of star constellations: Data and method

 \subsection{Semantic annotation}

 We annotate by hand the semantic of each constellation in the dataset.
-This is a judgement done by the \emph{meaning} (the main object named), not the \emph{shape} of the constellation (for example, the Chinese asterism Chief is not figurative, but we mark it as humanoid).
-Rarely, there are exceptions which pose difficulties: a constellation has \emph{alternative} names (in which case, we mark the two best alternative semantics), has \emph{mixed} symbolism (Sagittarius is a centaur, half human and half horse, drawing a bow, and is marked as both humanoid and mammal), is \emph{ambiguous} (in which case, we make a choice: e.g., the Korean constellation Four Spirit of River is marked as a landscape, not a group), or is \emph{unnamed} or unintelligible (in which case, it is not annotated with any semantic).
+This is a judgement done by the \emph{meaning} (the main object named), not the \emph{shape} of the constellation (for example, the Chinese asterism Eunuch is not figurative in shape, but semantically it is a humanoid).
+Rarely, there are exceptions which pose difficulties: a constellation has \emph{alternative} names (in which case, we mark the two best alternative semantics), has \emph{mixed} symbolism (Sagittarius is a centaur, half human and half horse, drawing a bow, so is marked as both humanoid and mammal), is \emph{ambiguous} (we make a choice: the Korean constellation Four Spirit of River is marked as a landscape, not a group), or is \emph{unnamed} or unintelligible (in which case, it is not annotated with any semantic).

 Note that the same constellation has occasionally \emph{changed semantics} in time and across cultures.
-We mark semantics separately by culture, so capture these changes.
+We mark semantics separately by culture, so are able to capture these changes.
 The Greek Capricorn (a goat) was formerly the Mesopotamian Goat-Fish (which has a fish lower half, and a goat upper half, so is assigned to both fish and mammal semantics).
 Ten Mesopotamian constellations have preserved the same stars but gained different names upon borrowing by the Greeks: the former Agricultural Worker (a humanoid) became Aries (a mammal, renamed by a scribe's mistake), and the former Swallow (a fish and a swallow bird, touching tails) became Pisces (two fish)~\cite{pettinato1998scrittura}.